preeticancode/hike-with-me/README.md

 ![Home page](docs/screenshots/home-page-content.png)

 ### **Gallery Page Content:**
-The "Gallery" page on the "Hike with Me" website by Preetica showcases a collection of photos from various hiking adventures.
+The "Gallery" page on the "Hike with Me" website showcases a collection of photos from various hiking adventures.
 The page is designed to visually engage visitors by displaying beautiful and scenic images of nature, trails, mountains, and other outdoor experiences.
 Each photo captures unique moments and landscapes from different hikes, reflecting the beauty and diversity of the natural world.

 Key features of the page include: